 - "How does that sound?”

-You don’t have to use this outline verbatim.
 Using the perfect words isn’t the point.
 What’s important is that you bring up this information in your negations.
-You want to make strong connections between all the information you have so far: your client's goals and problems, your track record, and your rates.
+Make strong connections between all the information you have so far:

 5. Prepare Yourself Against Possible Objections

 Sometimes clients will still hesitate to give you a raise.
 In some cases, this might be a sign that you aren’t a good fit or that they are not a good fit for you.